duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Transfer some liquid free balance to another account, in milliUD.
+Transfer some liquid free balance to another account in milliUD and keep the account alive.

 ### Identity - 41